 Within the first two weeks after you are admitted to a nursing facility, Medicaid requires that you have a "Level of Care" ("LOC") determination.
 In Michigan, nursing facility staff do the LOC determination using an online state system.

-To determine the level of care you need, nursing facility staff will ask you questions to determine how much assistance you need with your activities of daily living (ADLs).
+To determine the level of care you need, nursing facility staff will ask you questions to determine how much assistance you need with your ADLs.
 The ADLs that Michigan uses to determine whether you meet the nursing home level of care are: bed mobility, transfers, eating, toileting, short-term memory, cognitive skills for decision-making, and making yourself understood.
 For each, the assessor will decide how much assistance you need and assign you a functional level.
 The levels are: Independent, Supervision, Limited Assistance, Extensive Assistance, Total Dependence or Activity Did Not Occur.
 For example, if you usually cannot get up from a chair without someone helping you, then the assessor may say that you need limited assistance with transfers.

 When assigning a functional level, the assessor will look at your activities in the last seven days and will also look at whether you need skilled nursing services to treat a medical condition, or physical therapy or other therapy services.